We engage with patients and their families, bringing their priorities to the fore in genetic research, health policy and service development.

 Genetics is at the forefront of science and often pushes the boundaries of current knowledge in order to improve diagnosis and treatment.
 We work in partnership with patient organisations to inform debate about the ethical and societal implications of scientific and healthcare research.

-- Emma Hughes, Genetic Alliance Officer (Wales)
+- Emma Hughes, Genetic Alliance UK Policy and Engagement Manager, Wales

 What we do

 Wales Gene Park engages with charities, support groups and other voluntary bodies and helps to bring their priorities to researchers, policy-makers and those who develop and deliver services.